 We fully disclose our dealing practices and never trade against you in the market.
 Our commitment to transparency shows that our interests are fully aligned with yours.

-Commissions on US stocks are USD $3.00 while Australian CFDs stock commissions start at AUD$6.
-Leverage varies and for the US 500 is 40:1 with a spreads of 0.4 points.
+Commissions on US stocks are USD 3.00 while Australian CFDs stock commissions start at AUD$6.
+Leverage varies and for the US 500 is 40:1 with spreads of 0.4 points.
 Below you can review the different types of CFD trading commissions charged across the 3 main Saxo trading accounts.

-It’s not unique for a forex broker to offer more than just currency trading with most also offering CFDs trading.
+It’s not unique for a forex broker to offer more than just currency trading, with most also offering CFDs trading.
 What separates Saxo is their domestic and international stockbroking services.
 This makes Saxo Capital markets a one-stop-shop broker ideal for those looking for more than just a forex broker.

 Breaking down the three accounts further: